 Our Approach to Security

-When it comes to your financial information, your security is our top priority and when you access your e-money account, it is important that we know it is you.
+When it comes to your financial information, your security is our top priority and when you access your WeSwap account, it’s important that we know it’s you.
 Here are some of the ways we do that:

-Login details – we provide you online login details unique to you, to protect yourself we recommend you do not share them.
+Log in details –when you join WeSwap you’ll set up online login details unique to you.
+These will be your email address and password, to protect yourself we recommend you do not share them.

-Providing Information – we will never ask you for your online password details or PIN number.
-We will always first send you an email or push notification if we are trying to contact you.
+Providing Information – we’ll never ask you for your online password details or PIN number.
+We’ll always send you an email or push notification first if we’re trying to contact you.

 How to Report Fraud

-If you notice something suspicious and believe it could be fraudulent, you should contact us as soon as you become aware of it using the email address or in app card block feature.
+If you notice something suspicious and believe it could be fraudulent, we recommend blocking your card and getting in touch with us as soon as possible.

 Reporting Fraud: email@example.com